 When a cold call is answered by a gatekeeper or target prospect, they’re typically going to be attempting to decipher if you’re a friend or foe.
 A friend would be someone who has an existing or past relationship with the company whereas there may be current work going on or past work completed.
 When speaking of a foe, we mean someone that doesn’t have existing relationships and is an outsider trying to their foot in the door.

-Name dropping is a great way to perform warm calling while making the prospect on the phone think we’re more of a friend than a foe.
+Name-dropping is a great way to perform warm calling while making the prospect on the phone think we’re more of a friend than a foe.
 A way to do this is by mentioning people in the organization that we’ve worked with or have spoken to.

 When cold calling, you probably won’t have any existing relationships or interactions.
-In this situation, simply name drop people that you’re planning on meeting with.
-An example would be name dropping other people in the prospect’s organization that you’re planning on talking to.
+In this situation, simply name-drop people that you’re planning on meeting with.
+An example would be name-dropping other people in the prospect’s organization that you’re planning on talking to.

 2. Mentioning an initiative

 You may not know of any initiatives which could pose a challenge.
 Possibly uncover one by conducting some research on the prospect or gathering information from previous cold calls.
-There are many generic initiatives that all organizations have like projects to decrease cost, increase sales, decrease risk, etc. and this may will you are not able to identify an initiative.
+There are many generic initiatives that all organizations have like projects to decrease cost, increase sales, decrease risk, etc. and this may work when you are not able to identify an initiative.

 3. Asking qualifying questions

-Sales people make many cold calls that revolve around the sales person giving information while they try to sell and build interest.
+Salespeople make many cold calls that revolve around the salesperson giving information while they try to sell and build interest.
 By shifting from giving information to collecting information, you take a step away from cold calling and begin warm calling.